 Opening a Car Door Can Kill

 A parked car can be as dangerous as a moving one if a car door suddenly swings open.
 To a cyclist keeping an eye on the road needs to be the priority so they can stay alert.
 That means it’s impossible to keep track of all the parked cars they pass while they ride by, meaning it’s the responsibility of the motorist to check their mirrors and make sure they don’t open their doors into any cyclists that may be going past.
 Haphazardly opening a car door into an oncoming cyclist and causing an injury to them is called ‘dooring’ and is becoming dangerously more common, particularly in urban areas where there is an increasing number of cars on the roads and filling up parking spaces.

 ‘Dooring’ causes nearly 500 reported accidents in the UK every year, according to the Department of Transport.
+At The Bicycle Doctor we hear about this kind of accident an awful lot.
 This figure grows gradually every year, which is alarming.
 There have also been high-profile cases in the news in recent years such as the incident involving the MP Chris Grayling, who ironically was the government’s secretary of transport when he opened his car door onto a cyclist knocking the young man flying as he exited his ministerial car without looking.

 Hitting someone with a car door may not sound as scary as hitting a cyclist with a moving car, but sadly there have been many fatalities from ‘dooring’ all over the world including the UK.
 In the past few years ‘dooring’ has killed at least 25 people and sadly the number is likely to increase.
 Data from the Department of Transport show that 3,108 people have been injured in some form from people opening their doors onto cyclists without looking.